“How you sell matters. What your process is matters. But how your customers feel when they engage with you matters more”. Tiffani Bova

-- Optimistic Realism – In sales, keeping a balance between optimism and realism is crucial.
+- Optimistic Realism – Keeping a balance between optimism and realism is crucial in sales.
 Sometimes you need to pick yourself up by your bootstraps if deals fall off or business is stagnant.

 - Emotional Intelligence – The key here is the extent to which the individual empathises and comprehends the emotions and motivations that underlie human behaviour.
 EQ is the ability to ‘read people”, identify nuances, and pick up on sales cues from the client.

-- Intellectual Curiosity – A great salesperson will always question more, the why the when, the what, the how.
+- Intellectual Curiosity – A great salesperson will always question the why, when, what, and how.
 They know to assume nothing in a sales environment

 eSTUDY’s Sales Accelerator programme covers the key personal and interpersonal skills required to succeed in sales coupled with practical exercises to address areas of development (by the way, we don’t call them weaknesses anymore).

 Take a skills snapshot of your current sales team.
 Do they know how to discover what the customer really wants?
 Do they know how to deal with objections?
 Do they have the skills to persuade and negotiate their way to success?
 The ten key themes of a sales process could look something like this: